Tunnel: Boring machines

-Clay-kicking

-Clay-kicking is a specialized method developed in the United Kingdom of digging tunnels in strong clay-based soil structures.
-Unlike previous manual methods of using mattocks which relied on the soil structure to be hard, clay-kicking was relatively silent and hence did not harm soft clay-based structures.
-The clay-kicker lies on a plank at a 45-degree angle away from the working face and inserts a tool with a cup-like rounded end with the feet.
-Turning the tool manually, the kicker extracts a section of soil, which is then placed on the waste extract.

-Used in Victorian civil engineering, the method found favor in the renewal of Britain's ancient sewerage systems, by not having to remove all property or infrastructure to create a small tunnel system.
-During the First World War, the system was used by Royal Engineer tunnelling companies to put mines beneath the German Empire lines.
-The method was virtually silent and so not susceptible to listening methods of detection.

 Shafts

 A temporary access shaft is sometimes necessary during the excavation of a tunnel.
 They are usually circular and go straight down until they reach the level at which the tunnel is going to be built.
 A shaft normally has concrete walls and is usually built to be permanent.
 Once the access shafts are complete, TBMs are lowered to the bottom and excavation can start.
 Shafts are the main entrance in and out of the tunnel until the project is completed.
 If a tunnel is going to be long, multiple shafts at various locations may be bored so that entrance to the tunnel is closer to the unexcavated area.

 Once construction is complete, construction access shafts are often used as ventilation shafts, and may also be used as emergency exits.

 Sprayed concrete techniques

-The New Austrian Tunnelling method (NATM)—also referred to as the Sequential Excavation Method (SEM)—was developed in the 1960s.
+The new Austrian tunnelling method (NATM)—also referred to as the Sequential Excavation Method (SEM)—was developed in the 1960s.

 The main idea of this method is to use the geological stress of the surrounding rock mass to stabilize the tunnel, by allowing a measured relaxation and stress reassignment into the surrounding rock to prevent full loads becoming imposed on the supports.
 Based on geotechnical measurements, an optimal cross section is computed.
 The excavation is protected by a layer of sprayed concrete, commonly referred to as shotcrete.
 Other support measures can include steel arches, rock bolts, and mesh.
 Technological developments in sprayed concrete technology have resulted in steel and polypropylene fibers being added to the concrete mix to improve lining strength.
 This creates a natural load-bearing ring, which minimizes the rock's deformation.

 By special monitoring the NATM method is flexible, even at surprising changes of the geomechanical rock consistency during the tunneling work.
 The measured rock properties lead to appropriate tools for tunnel strengthening.